SpotMC/Spot/README.md

 ## Our Goals
 - **High Performance**: Times faster than official implement.
-- **Vanilla-Like**: Support as many as possible vanilla feathers, support vanilla client and load vanilla world.
+- **Vanilla-Like**: Support as many as possible vanilla feathers, support vanilla clients and load vanilla worlds.
 - **Extensibility**: Load plugins which are written in Rust and provide full toolchain for development.

 ## Things We WON'T do

-- Support plugins for other server implement.
+- Support plugins for another server implement.

 ## Contributing